1 3

 Photo by Great British Chefs Team on Flickr

 Our Welsh neighbours are responsible for this unique cake.
-Flat and thick, the perfect Welsh cake mixture has sultanas or raisins and is cooked on a griddle.
+Flat and thick, the perfect Welsh cake mixture has sultanas or raisins and cooks on a griddle.
 In Wales they are known as picau ar y maen but the rest of world keeps it simple with the easy to remember Welsh cake.
 The cakes were perfect for the Welsh miners, who could slip the cake into a coat pocket and enjoy them during their day’s work.

 Chelsea Buns